rieck/siggi/README.md

        A --> B --> B --> C:  1

+### Mode 8: Bag of Branchless Paths

+The graph is represented by a bag of branchless paths.
+The paths are determined by first removing all nodes with an outdegree greater than 1 and then determining the weakly connected components from the remaining nodes.

+      A --> C --> B --> A: 1
+      C: 1

 ### Limitations

 Siggie does not support extracting arbitrary subgraphs.
 This also implies